magyarm/beaglebone-fpga/README.md

 My attempt at making an FPGA add-on cape for the Beaglebone.

+2012/12/31

+This commit is many more clean up and small placement changes to help make sure the board can be manufactured.
+This commit is also the version that is being entered in the beaglebone cape contest.
+The file bonefpga.ods contains the BOM list, itemized BOM, and the pin assignments I'm using for the GPMC interface, the fpga GPIO that are broken out, and the SDRAM interface.
+I believe it to be mostly accurate, but will update if I notice any erors.

 2012/11/10

 The board is now been redesigned to use 4 layers, has external SDRAM, and completely new power supplies.
 It only took almost a month to finishing routing everything.
 It's right now off to the manufacturer for a new qoute, and to see if they spot any problems.
 With any luck prototypes will be in hand soon.